-Fun on the Waterfront
+Have a “fair” time on the Waterfront

 Nothing breaks the ice quite like face planting in front of the potential love of your life.
 Roller skating at Blue Cross RiverRink Summerfest is an outdoor experience that is sure to impress any date — that is, if you can manage to keep both feet on the ground.
 Admission is only $5 (plus $10 if you need skates), but if you want to skip the rink and potential embarrassment, try your hand at one of the many carnival games or hop on the Ferris wheel.
-Once you’ve worked up an appetite, hop next door to recently opened Liberty Point to enjoy some refreshments — like a fresh salad, hummus, and seafood dishes — while enjoying views of the Delaware River.
-Bonus: Every Tuesday night, the venue hosts a food and music series featuring rotating menus from some of Philly’s best chefs.

-Beat that sweltering city heat at one of the many free public pools throughout the region.
+Beat that sweltering city heat at one of the many free public pools throughout the city.
 Grab your partner, pack a tote bag to float, splash, and swim until you’re pruney and cold.
 Yes, you could get dressed and head to a fancy meal, but what’s more romantic than enjoying a quiet, DIY picnic in a nearby park?